RyanKing77/powerShell-Docs.hu-hu/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 ### <a name="powershell-workflow"></a>PowerShell-munkafolyamat

-[PowerShell-munkafolyamat] [ workflow] funkció a Windows PowerShellben, amely összeállítja a [Windows Workflow Foundation (WF)] [ workflow-foundation] , amely lehetővé teszi a létrehozása robusztus runbookok hosszan futó vagy párhuzamos feladatok.
+[PowerShell-munkafolyamat][workflow] is a feature in Windows PowerShell that builds on top of [Windows Workflow Foundation (WF)][workflow-foundation] , amely lehetővé teszi a hosszan futó vagy párhuzamos feladatok hatékony runbookok létrehozása.

 A Windows Workflow Foundation a .NET Core támogatása hiánya miatt nem folytatjuk a PowerShell Core a PowerShell-munkafolyamat támogatásához.